-4.8-1 Select street trees identified in Appendix B along all streets and roadways from the Street Tree Plan to create a unified theme for the street, provide effective canopy, and improve community aesthetics.

-- 4.8-2 Provide an appropriate mix of tree types (evergreen and deciduous), in order to provide a diverse ecosystem more able to adapt to changing environmental pressures. - a.
+- 4.8-1 Select street trees identified in Appendix B along all streets and roadways in the Street Tree Plan to create a unified theme for the street, provide effective canopy, and improve community aesthetics. - 4.8-2 Provide an appropriate mix of tree types (evergreen and deciduous), in order to provide a diverse ecosystem more able to adapt to changing environmental pressures. - a.
 Provide a mixed age tree population, adequate species diversity and distribution - a mix of juvenile, young, and mature trees is essential to ensure a constant level of benefits from street trees. - b.
 Provide varied forms, textures, structure, flowering characteristics and other aesthetic benefits to enhance the types of street environments found in Otay Mesa. - c.
-Protect and provide for the necessary care of existing street trees. - 4.8-3 Coordinate with public agencies and private enterprises impacting street trees to eEnsure that common goals and objectives for maintaining or enhancing the street tree coverage are achieved through coordination by staff with public agencies and private enterprises impacting street trees.
+Protect and provide for the necessary care of existing street trees. - 4.8-3 Ensure that common goals and objectives for maintaining or enhancing the street tree coverage are achieved through coordination by staff with public agencies and private enterprises.